kulame/tock/doc/reference/trd-syscalls.md

 operation might have different success return variants or failure return variants, then it should be split into multiple system calls.

+Note that invoking a system call that is not supported by the kernel always returns a Failure result with an error code of NOSUPPORT (see Section 4 below).
+Therefore, system call invocations that need to handle userspace/kernel mismatches should be able to handle Failure in addition to the expected failure variant (if different than Failure).

 This requirement of a single failure variant and a single success variant is to simplify userspace implementations and preclude them from having to handle many different cases.
-The presence of many difference cases suggests that the operation should be split up -- there is non-determinism in its execution or its meaning is overloaded.
-It also fits well with Rust's `Result` type.
+The presence of many difference cases suggests that the operation should be split up, as there is non-determinism in its execution or its meaning is overloaded.
+The requirement of a single failure anda single success variant also fits well with Rust's `Result` type.

+For all Failure types, the passed Error code MUST be placed in `r1`.

 All 32-bit values not specified for `r0` in the above table are reserved.
 Reserved `r0` values MAY be used by a future TRD and MUST NOT be returned by the kernel unless specified in a TRD.
-Therefore, for future compatibility, userspace code MUST tolerate `r0` values that it does not recognize.
+Therefore, for future compatibility, userspace code MUST handle `r0` values that it does not recognize.

 3.3 Error Codes
 ---------------------------------